Education > Article > IBD & The Microbiome

 1. Microbiome testing

-Private stool testing for those with IBD, guided by a healthcare provider (HCP), is the ideal gateway to personalised support.
-It can identify which patterns of host-microbiome disruption are relevant for each individual with IBD, which then enables safe, effective personalised microbiome interventions.
-Given the complexity of IBD, being guided by an HCP is ideal to help you navigate the complexity and receive the tailored support you deserve.
+Private stool testing for those diagnosed with IBD, guided by a healthcare provider (HCP), can be a useful gateway to personalised support.
+It can identify which patterns of host-microbiome disruption are relevant for each individual with IBD, enabling safe, effective, and personalised dietary and lifestyle interventions.
+Given the complexity of IBD, being guided by an HCP is recommended to help you navigate this complexity and receive the tailored support you deserve.
 It is also possible to assess the oral microbiome to gauge how oral health might be contributing to poor gut health.

 Learn more about GI EcologiX